Michigan Social Work Licensing Requirements

-5. Receive your LBSW license from the Board.
+5. Receive your LBSW license from the board.

 Licensed Master's Social Worker (LMSW)

-In Michigan, Licensed Master’s Social Workers (LMSWs) must hold a master's degree from a CSWE-accredited program.
-LMSW licenses in Michigan are split into two specialized fields, Macro and Clinical.
-These designations indicate the types of services licensees are qualified to perform.
-An LMSW with a Macro designation is licensed to perform primarily administrative tasks such as program evaluation and training, while an LMSW with a Clinical designation is qualified to provide clinical services such as diagnosis and psychotherapy.
+In Michigan, each LMSW must hold a master's degree from a CSWE-accredited program.
+Michigan splits its LMSW licenses into macro and clinical fields.
+These designations indicate the types of services that licensees can perform.
+An LMSW with a macro designation performs primarily administrative tasks, such as program evaluation and training, while an LMSW with a clinical designation can provide clinical services, such as diagnosis and psychotherapy.

 2. Complete 4,000 hours of supervised social work experience.

-After your LLMSW license has been issued (if required), you can begin completing your post-master’s supervised experience.
+After receiving your LLMSW license, you can begin completing your postmaster's supervised experience.
 The Michigan Board requires all LMSW applicants to complete 4,000 hours of work experience under the supervision of a licensed masters-level social worker.
-Note that the type of work you perform during this step should correspond with the type of designation (Macro or Clinical) that you plan to seek with your full license.
+Note that the type of work you perform during this step should correspond with the type of designation that you plan to seek with your full license.